top of page

 -

-What is “Overlap Syndrome?”This is a syndrome that includes both Obstructive Pulmonary Disease and Obstructive Sleep Apnea or both.
+What is “Overlap Syndrome?”This is a syndrome that includes both Chronic Obstructive Pulmonary Disease (COPD) and Obstructive Sleep Apnea (OSA).
+Management of OSA in the context of COPD is complex and requires the expertise of a pulmonologist who is comfortable managing bi-level ventilation.

 -

-How does Obstructive Sleep Apnea impact my other health problems?Untreated sleep apnea can lead to hypertension, elevated blood sugars, congestive heart failure, pulmonary hypertension and strokes.
+How does Obstructive Sleep Apnea impact my other health problems?Untreated sleep apnea can lead to hypertension, elevated blood sugars, congestive heart failure, pulmonary hypertension, atrial fibrillation, and strokes.

 -